patternandshape/folkways/README.md

 ### Description

-Folkways is an app where a user can rate their favorite releases on the label, create a collection of their favorites and add releases to the site.
+Folkways is an app where a user can review and rate their favorite releases on the label, create a collection of their favorites and add releases to the site.

 ## Installation